Harbor Square

 Harbor Square, formerly Shore Mall, is a shopping plaza (formerly a shopping mall) in Egg Harbor Township, New Jersey in the United States on U.S. Route 40/U.S. Route 322 originally known as "Searstown".
 The plaza is accessible from Exit 36 off the Garden State Parkway.
 The plaza is owned by Aetna Realty.
 The plaza has a gross leasable area of 337,423 ft², formerly 620,000 ft² when it was a mall, located on 73 acre of land.
-The plaza's anchor store includes Boscov's.
+The plaza's anchor stores include Boscov's, Restaurant Depot and Proshot Pickleball.